Jan3385/VoxaEngine/docs/Registries.md

     "Barrel",
     VoxelObjectBuilder(VoxelObjectType::PhysicsObject)
-        .SetDensityOverride(400.0f)     // Optional, density is calculated automatically when not overridden .SetVoxelFileName("Barrel")
+        .SetDensityOverride(400.0f)     // Optional, density is calculated automatically when not overridden .SetVoxelFilePathName("Textures/Objects/Barrel")
         .Build()
 );
 ```

-This code will expect a `Barrel.bmp` and `Barrel.mat.bmp` to be present in the `Textures` folder during build
+This code will expect a `Barrel.bmp` and `Barrel.mat.bmp` to be present in the `Textures/Objects/` folder during build

 > [!CAUTION]
 > Both `*.bmp` and `*.mat.bmp` **have** to be present and both **have** to have the same width and height.
 This is not optional